 There are no showers on site, but there cranes for feet washing and toilets.
 Also, there is also a small shop with some snacks (mostly drinks and ice creams), water sandals, flipflops and hats.
 The kiosk is located next to the picnic area.

 Our whole visit to Betiha Nature Reserve took us about two hours.
-We swam for some time and ate ice creams at the kiosk (did not have a picnic).
+It includes swimming and eating ice creams at the kiosk (we did not arrange a picnic).

 That is a short water trail next to the Sea of Galilee.
 The water and the shade make it suitable for hot days.
 It is also a nice spot for a picnic.
 For those reasons, it is perfect for a family visit during summer (school) vacation.

 That’s all for today, and I’ll see you in future travels!